- Sermon Notes

 • “What happens in Vegas, stays in Vegas!”

 • “You can look, just don’t touch!”

 • The Apostle Peter gives us better counsel. . .

 1 Peter 3:15, 18, sanctify Christ as Lord in your hearts. . .
 For Christ also died for sins once for all, the just for the unjust, so that He might bring us to God

 2. He does not stand in the path of the sinners.

 a.
 “Stand” means “to stop, to be firm.”
-From merely walking in their counsel, one becomes more confirmed, involved, and influenced.
+From merely walking in their counsel, one becomes more confirmed, involved, and influenced by their counsel.

 3. He does not sit in the seat of scoffers.

 a.
-Notice the progression from walking to standing to sitting which signifies that one has become settled or at home in a bad way of life.
+Again, notice the progression from walking to standing to sitting which signifies that one has become settled or at home in this bad way of life.

 b.
-“Seat” is a place of assembly where counsel is given, and decisions or deals are made.
+“Seat” is a place of assembly where counsel is given, where decisions or deals are made.

 c.
 “Scoffers” are those who “mock, deride, ridicule, scoff.”
 It refers to one who is actively engaged in putting down the things of God and His Word.